ignatovegors/greedy-algorithms/README.md

 <b>valuable-backpack</b> a problem of a shoplifter - you have a backpack of a finite volume and need to put in it goods with thr biggest total sum

 <b>diff-terms</b> a problem of representing a number as a summ of the greatest amount of different natural terms

+<b>huffman-coding</b> a problem of coding a string by the optimal non-prefix binary code